Ricardo Londoño: Final motor racing years

 Due to his national support, Londoño participated in three Formula Two races for Docking-Spitzey Team-Toleman after managing to convince the team's manager Alan Docking via telephone to recruit him for 1981.
 Although he qualified last for the Pau Grand Prix he took advantage of a slippery track and other cars retiring due to mechanical problems to finish ninth.
 Londoño's next race was at the Autodromo di Pergusa and retired after twenty-five laps with an engine failure in spite of a good qualifying performance.
 A mechanical issue sidelined his race at the Circuit de Spa-Francorchamps after fifteen laps, and was unable to start the Donington Park round after crashing in the warm-up session.

 At the end of 1981, Londoño returned to Colombia, and won the Grand Touring class of the 3 Hours of Medellín.
 Several of his sponsors were arrested by police before he could partake in a planned 1982 venture into Can-Am and thus did not race in that year.
 In 1983, Londoño partook in three races of that year's IMSA GT Championship and did not have a large amount of success apart from a sixth-place finish alongside co-driver John Gunn in a Phoenix JG1 at the Daytona 250 Miles.

-The following year, he remained as a competitor in the IMSA GT Championship but was now behind the wheel of a Chevrolet Corvette in three races.
+The following year, Londoño remained as a competitor in the IMSA GT Championship but was now behind the wheel of a Chevrolet Corvette in three races.
 Londoño's best result was him driving solo en route to finishing fourteenth out of twenty-three cars at the Daytona 250 Miles.
 He again was entered in three races in 1985 but failed to attend either the 24 Hours of Daytona and the 12 Hours of Sebring.
 Thus, his only race of the season in Miami saw him retire his Pontiac Firebird after eleven laps.
 Partnering with Diego Montoya (the uncle of two-time Indianapolis 500 winner Juan Pablo Montoya) for the 1986 24 Hours of Daytona, Londoño eventually dropped out of the race and ended his career in motor racing.